xxradar/debugging_kubernetes/readme.md

 If you don't see a command prompt, try pressing enter. root@my-debugger:/#
 ```
 At this stage the pod is copied.
-A new pod `my-debugger` is started and a container with the specified `image` is attached .
+A new pod `my-debugger` is started and a container with the specified `image` is attached.
 You can verify this in a different terminal.
 ```
 kubectl get po